playbook3d/pickford-workflows/README.md

 # Workflows Overview

-This is an overview of ComfyUI workflows delivered to Pickford for use in the Unity SDK.
+This is an overview of ComfyUI workflows delivered to Pickford for use in the [Unity SDK.](https://docs.playbook3d.com/api-reference/sdk-libraries/sdk-unity)

-> API Key:
+> API Key: ec2194a1-d18f-406a-a80c-b2981404bd8d

 ## SDXL Image